-Arts Office provides cultural services throughout the community and works with a host of partners to expand arts programming and deepen arts appreciation.
+Arts and culture have long been an essential component of Carlsbad life.
+Founded in 1986, the city's Cultural Arts Office provides cultural services throughout the community and works with a host of partners to expand arts programming and deepen arts appreciation.
 Two of its most popular programs have been TGIF Concerts in the Parks, a free musical series offered each summer, and the William D. Cannon Art Gallery, presenting works by local, regional and international artists.
 Today, the city recognizes the value of a strong arts and culture community as an integral part of daily life, as well as the strong growth of the arts and creative economies within the region.